Photorefractive Keratectomy (PRK)

 What is Photorefractive Keratectomy?

 Photorefractive Keratectomy, or PRK, is a type of laser eye surgery for people who suffer from nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 It is similar to LASIK in that it involves using an excimer laser to reshape the cornea to minimize or eliminate your dependence on eyeglasses or contact lenses.
-It is different from LASIK in that the eye surgeon does not need to use a microkeratome or other laser to make a flap, but instead is able to apply the laser directly to the surface of the cornea to achieve the desired vision-correction effect.
+It is different from LASIK in that the eye surgeon does not need to use microkeratome (blade) or laser to make a flap from under which corneal tissue can be removed; instead the surgeon applies the laser directly to the surface of the cornea to achieve the desired vision correction.

-PRK is well suited for people with thin corneas or certain other corneal abnormalities, for whom using a microkeratome may not be the best choice.
+PRK is well suited for people with thin corneas or certain other corneal abnormalities, for whom making a flap may not be the best approach.
 Also, PRK is the approved procedure for those in active combat and certain other positions in the United States military.
 PRK has been approved by the FDA for myopia since 1995 and for hyperopia since 1998, and it has an excellent safety record.
-Since it does not use a microkeratome, there is no risk of flap complications.
 To correct myopia with PRK, the steep cornea is made flatter by removing tissue from the center of the cornea.
 To correct hyperopia, the flat cornea is made steeper by removing tissue from the outer edges of the cornea.
 To correct astigmatism, the cornea is transformed into a more spherical shape.

 PRK vs LASIK